jnboysen/us-fatal-police-encounters/README.md

 ### Questions
-1. How often do people engage with police and end up dead?
-I
+1. How many fatal police encounters occur in Seattle annually?
-2. Is this common, and how do we compare to other cities like Chicago, Portland, or Denver?
+2. How does Seattle compare to other cities?
-3. Is defunding the police the right course of action?
+3. Is defunding the police the right solution?

 ### Required libraries